By Dr. Alan Feller– Feller and Bloxham Hair Transplantation-Great Neck, NY

 When does senility and organic brain disorders become the most critical?
 When the victim no longer recognizes himself !
 There is a very real parallel here to the feelings the balding man experiences when he begins to “lose himself”.
 And the compulsion to “re-find” one’s self becomes a point of necessity and NOT vanity.

-So don’t think your desire for a hair transplant is some sort of symptom of selfish vanity, but rather a simple and self preserving desire to maintain, or reclaim, your identity.
+So don’t think your desire for a hair transplant is some sort of symptom of selfish vanity, but rather a basic and self preserving desire to maintain, or reclaim, your identity.

 As for myself, when I look in the mirror NOW I see the same guy I did in college.
 Just with more wrinkles and some saggy skin here and there.
 But before my hair transplant I saw a bald guy who had joined the “bald guy” army-and I very much wanted to go AWOL.